deepinsight/insightface/web-demos/swapping_discord/README.md

 # Using Midjourney and InsightFaceSwap Bot to create a personalized portrait

+We have named this highly realistic portrait creation tool as ``Picsi.AI``.
+You can use it for free, or head over to [Patreon](https://www.patreon.com/picsi) to subscribe and access more features and higher usage limits.

 ## ChangeLog

+**`2023-08-02`**
+  1) We have optimized the handling of glasses in the Saved/Source photo.
+When the Source photo contains glasses, we will generate the image based on the version without glasses to avoid any ghosting effects caused by glasses in the resulting photo.
+For target images that originally have glasses or sunglasses, this process will not affect the final results.
+  2) We have optimized the handling of bangs/fringe.
+When the source photo has thick bangs/fringe, we will try to minimize the impact on the generated result.

 **`2023-06-02`**
   1) The length limit for idname has been increased to 10, and the maximum number of idnames that can be saved has been increased to 20.